-Crushed pineapple, pecans, and grated carrots make these cupcakes super-moist with a craveable texture.
+Crushed pineapple, pecans, and grated carrots make these Carrot Cake Cupcakes super-moist with a craveable texture.
 Homemade cream cheese frosting is a must for this classic!

 I had no plans to make another version of carrot cake this year.
 I’d already baked a rabbit-shaped carrot sheet cake just before Easter, so I’d already crossed it off my spring baking checklist.
 But then I received the most beautiful bunch of organic rainbow carrots in my produce delivery box.
-I subscribe to a service that ships imperfect organic fruits and vegetables, and I have yet to receive something that looks anything less than scrumptious.
-It’s really been nice during this time at home to have fresh vegetables.
-It’s the first thing we run out of, and getting a shipment every two weeks keeps us eating well.
+I just had to whip up a batch of carrot cake cupcakes!

 This will sound silly, maybe, but receiving this surprise supply of rainbow carrots really lifted my spirits!
 It’s the little things.
 I couldn’t wait to grate them up!
 Of course you don’t have to have rainbow carrots for these cupcakes – orange is, and will always be, the gold standard.

 There’s a whole bunch of food writers with different opinions on the proper size of grated carrot for carrot cake.
 I’ve never thought much about it, really.
 I just use the largest holes on my box grater for wide but feathery pieces of carrot.
 You can make them whatever size you wish, as long as they are thin enough to bake to soft consistency in the oven.

 Fill the cupcake papers about 3/4 full.
 The baked cupcakes won’t have a big crown on top because they are packed with all those carrots and pineapple.

 Classic Cream Cheese Frosting.

 You can’t beat a classic – and there’s no better topping for carrot cake than homemade cream cheese frosting!